Arria NLG and BNY Mellon Collaborate to Transform Data into Analytics through Natural Language Technology

-NEW YORK, NY / ACCESSWIRE / May 5, 2020 / Arria NLG, a leading provider of Natural Language Generation (NLG) technology, today announced a collaboration with The Bank of New York Mellon Corporation ("BNY Mellon") to help asset managers and asset owners transform data into actionable analytics.
+NEW YORK, May 5, 2020 /PRNewswire/ -- Arria NLG, a leading provider of Natural Language Generation (NLG) technology, today announced a collaboration with The Bank of New York Mellon Corporation ("BNY Mellon") to help asset managers and asset owners transform data into actionable analytics.
 BNY Mellon Data and Analytics Solutions' clients will now be able to unlock better insights from their data through the power of natural language generation.

 "Our natural language artificial intelligence technology helps generate automated, real-time insights and narratives in plain, easy-to-understand language directly from data," said Sharon Daniels, CEO Arria NLG.
 "We are pleased to accelerate speed to new potential sources of untapped alpha for BNY Mellon Data and Analytics Solutions' clients to help them make better informed investment decisions and more effectively grow assets."